How to Become a Shoe Designer: 10 Steps

 1. Learn to draw…. shoes and everything else:

 If you want to be a professional shoe designer, of course, you need to learn how to draw shoes.
-This will be your language, you must know it well.
+This will be your language, you need to know it well.
 Your shoe drawings are how you communicate your ideas.
-You have to be good.
-Your drawings need to show your passion and creativity to others.
-In a design meeting, the drawing that captures the imagination but also shows real possibilities will be the design that makes it!
+You have to be good, and your drawings need to show your passion and creativity to others.
+In a design meeting, the drawing that captures the imagination but also shows real possibilities will be the design that makes it all the way to production!

 You need to master concept sketching and some rendering skills.
 Do you think hand drawings are old-fashioned?
 Think again.
 Check out the Render Demo series of books and videos.
 Pro tip: Make sure to spend time drawing outsole bottoms and midsoles.
 A designer that can draw outsoles will always be in demand.
-Work hard to draw shoes that are fresh, creative, and break the rules of shoemaking.
-However, you must show that you know and understand the rules of shoemaking.
+Work hard to draw shoes that are fresh, creative, and break the rules of shoemaking, however, you also must show that you know and understand the rules of shoemaking.

 2. Go to school:

-Is design school a must for shoe designers?
+There are more and more school programs for shoe design and fashion design.
+Is a 4-year design school a must for shoe designers?
 Maybe not, but the skills and experience gained from a 4-year college or design school will really give you an edge.
 There are many great programs for Industrial Design or ID.
 Industrial Design is what you are looking for, NOT engineering.
 ID programs include classes on materials, drawing, human factors, etc… In design school, you will work with many creative people and you will definitely be challenged.
 Design school will help you to become a shoe designer.
 Shoemaking schools do exist, but you may need to study in Europe or China.
 Look into the shoe design program offered by Pensoles.com.

 3. You will need a shoemaking mentor: